AshGw/AES-256/README.md

 mainkey = Enc.genMainkey()
 ```
 2) Before encrypting or decrypting anything, first set the arguments you want to pass, you can have an encrypted message or a  decrypted message , and a mainkey to use.
-<br>Set the correct mainkey
+<br>Set the correct mainkey ( 64 byte long key )
 ```python
 mainkey = 'd5d717f57933ad21725888d3451a9cd7a565dfda677fe92fd8ff9e9c3a36d1496af58c17de2b77d4d3ea6d8791b27350fea0af3ad2610d38c8cb12a29fda4bcf'
 ```
-have a message , the message can be of type string or bytes.
+The message can be of type string or bytes.
 <br>Normal string message :
 ```python
 message = 'Hello There'